johnedstone/embed-multiple-yt/Readme.md

 ### To Do

-* Move javascript rewrite into separate file.
+* Move javascript rewritten code into separate file.
 * Style text, to align with middle of play button

 ### Errors